Ekitji/siem/procmon/procmonsiemqueries.md

 ## Potential Local Privilege Escalation - SetSecurityFile Events
 #### `SetSecurityFile` occurs when a process attempts to **change the security descriptor (ACL)** of a file or folder.
 Correlate SetSecurityFile events with ACL inspection to identify LPE opportunities.
 ```
-User: SYSTEM AND Path: (ProgramData OR Users OR Temp OR Tmp) AND Operation: SetSecurityFile
+(User: SYSTEM AND Path: (ProgramData OR Users OR Temp OR Tmp) AND Operation: SetSecurityFile AND Detail: DACL)
 ```
+> Anything with DACL in Detail = the discretionary ACL was being changed.
+That is the normal “permissions changed” signal.
+DACL_SECURITY_INFORMATION is the flag for the object’s DACL, and setting it requires WRITE_DAC

+>
 ## Potential Local Privilege Escalation - Generic CreateFile Events for files with file extension.
 #### `CreateFile` Is that a File handle is created and you have to look in to result/detail to get more context about whats happening.ccurs when a process attempts to
 ```